AnastasiyaPunko/Computing-Infrastructure-in-Bioinformatics-Problems/README.md

 *Virtual machine* is the virtualization/emulation of a computer system.
 Virtual machines are based on computer architectures and provide functionality of a physical computer.

-1)The main difference between Docker and VMs lies in their *architecture*.VMs have the host OS and guest OS inside each VM.
+1) The main difference between Docker and VMs lies in their *architecture*.VMs have the host OS and guest OS inside each VM.
 A guest OS can be any OS, like Linux or Windows, irrespective of the host OS.
 In contrast, Docker containers host on a single physical server with a host OS, which shares among them.
 Sharing the host OS between containers makes them light and increases the boot time.
-Docker containers are considered suitable to run multiple applications over a single OS kernel; whereas, virtual machines are needed if the applications or services required to run on different OS.
+Docker containers are considered suitable to run multiple applications over a single OS kernel; whereas, virtual machines are needed if the applications or services required to run on different OS.<br>
-2)Also Virtual Machines are stand-alone with their kernel and security features.
+2) Also Virtual Machines are stand-alone with their kernel and security features.
 Containers share the host kernel.
-The container technology has access to the kernel subsystems.
+The container technology has access to the kernel subsystems.<br>
-3)VMs are isolated from their OS, and so they are not ported across multiple platforms without incurring compatibility issues.
+3) VMs are isolated from their OS, and so they are not ported across multiple platforms without incurring compatibility issues.
 Docker container packages are self-contained and can run applications in any environment, and since they don’t need a guest OS, they can be easily ported across different platforms.
-Docker containers can be easily deployed in servers since containers being lightweight can be started and stopped in very less time compared to virtual machines.
+Docker containers can be easily deployed in servers since containers being lightweight can be started and stopped in very less time compared to virtual machines.<br>
-4)Virtual Machines are more resource-intensive than Docker containers as the virtual machines need to load the entire OS to start.
+4) Virtual Machines are more resource-intensive than Docker containers as the virtual machines need to load the entire OS to start.

 **What are the advantages and disadvantages of using containers over other approaches?**

 *Advantages:*

-*1) Portability.*
+*1) Portability.*<br>
 As a part of a distributed system, containers are highly portable.
-Because containers pack microservices and their dependencies in a small-sized package, it’s easy to move containers around.
+Because containers pack microservices and their dependencies in a small-sized package, it’s easy to move containers around.<br>
-*2) Effective resource usage.*
+*2) Effective resource usage.*<br>
 Code packaged within containers share most of the dependencies needed to run the containers, including an operating system, libraries, and frameworks.
-There’s only one copy of necessary files in each hardware, leading to more effective resource usage.
+There’s only one copy of necessary files in each hardware, leading to more effective resource usage. <br>
-*3) Easier to maintain.*
+*3) Easier to maintain.*<br>
-As containers use a microservices-based architecture, your code is broken down into manageable pieces that can be handled individually.
+As containers use a microservices-based architecture, your code is broken down into manageable pieces that can be handled individually. <br>
-*4) Highly Scalable.*
+*4) Highly Scalable.*<br>
 Containerized applications are highly scalable, and they can scale up and down quickly by spinning up new nodes and/or pods when the needs call for it.

 *Disadvantages:*

-*1) Lacking Security measures.*
+*1) Lacking Security measures.*<br>
 Containers provide lightweight isolation from the host OS and containers within the same system.
-This leads to a weaker security boundary.
+This leads to a weaker security boundary.<br>
-*2) Runs only one OS.*
+*2) Runs only one OS.*<br>
-This can be a benefit if you only use one OS, but if you need to be able to use it across different OS’s this is a negative.
+This can be a benefit if you only use one OS, but if you need to be able to use it across different OS’s this is a negative.<br>

 **Explain how Docker works: what are Dockerfiles, how are containers created, and how are they run and destroyed?**